crypdick/obsidian-tools/CONTRIBUTING.md

 - Documentation and comments should be "time-less".
 Do add comments documenting historical trivia, e.g. "Previously, this function...", or "New function that...".
 - Do not abandon unused imports.
+- Use type hints.
+Use `@beartype` on functions to enable run-time type checking.

 # Dependency management